All-Russia State Television and Radio Broadcasting Company: History

 On 3 December 2012, the VGTRK began test broadcasts of the first Russian cinema TV channel, "Kino-TV".
-On 17 December 2012, the VGTRK began test broadcasts with the high definition TV channel Rossiya HD.
+On 17 December 2012, the VGTRK began test broadcasts with the high-definition TV channel Rossiya HD.
 On 29 December 2012, Rossiya HD started regular broadcasting.
 On 29 January 2013, at the Annual Exhibition and Forum of Television and Telecommunications (CSTB-2013), RTR announced the merger of eleven digital channels under a single brand, called "Digital TV".
 It includes documentary, sports, entertainment and movie channels, of which are "Russian-HD", "My Planet", "Nauka 2.0", "Sport", "Sport-1-HD", " The Fighting Club", "Russian Roman", "Russian Bestseller", "Strana" and "Sarafan".
-On 9 May 2013, the channel began broadcasting a documentary about Russian history "History", of which had also entered the TV package "Digital TV".
+On 9 May 2013, the channel began broadcasting a documentary about Russian history, "History", which had also entered the TV package "Digital TV".
 On 4 April 2014, the VGTRK began broadcasting a channel dedicated to domestic detective films and TV series under the name "Russian Detective".
 15 April 2014 saw the launch of the official international cognitive entertainment channel IQ HD.
 On 1 June 2014, the launch of the Mult channel was announced.

 As a reaction to the Russian invasion of Ukraine, the European Union expressed plans for a broad ban on three of the biggest Russian state-run broadcasters in early May 2022.
-These TV channels are "mouthpieces that amplify Putin's lies and propaganda aggressively" said EU Commission President Ursula von der Leyen.
-BBC reported that they are thought to include the widely watched Russian-language VGTRK chanels Rossiya and RTR Planeta.
-Befopre the EU has already suspended the direct Kremlin owned RT and Sputnik, that broadcast in English, German and Spanish.
+These TV channels are "mouthpieces that amplify Putin's lies and propaganda aggressively," said EU Commission President Ursula von der Leyen.
+BBC reported that they are thought to include the widely watched Russian-language VGTRK channels Rossiya and RTR Planeta.
+Before the EU had already suspended RT and Sputnik, which broadcast in English, German, and Spanish.
 On 8 July, the company was sanctioned.

 The Russian Ministry of Defense announced in June 2022 that in the region around the occupied southern Ukrainian city of Kherson, the one million inhabitants in the area would henceforth be supplied with the most important Russian channels instead of Ukrainian television.
 In particular, those of the state broadcasting group VGTRK were activated.

+In March 2022, YouTube blocked VGTRK's channel along other Russian state media outlets.
+In February 2024, YouTube blocked several dozen other channels from the corporation, which included the channels of the regional divisions in Rostov-on-Don, Pskov, Vologda, Murmansk, and others.